sorryshady/stats-507-assignment/docs/progress.md

 - Hazard detection with persistent alerts on frontend.
 - Narration generation with context-aware prompting and hallucination fixes.
 - System stability with optimized thresholds.
-- Clean, professional "SaaS-style" UI.
+- Clean, professional "SaaS-style" UI with full mobile responsiveness.

 ## Known Issues